dcgerard/reproduce_prior_sims/README.md

         ``` bash
         make f1comp
         make unicomp
         ```

+      - To reproduce the figure demonstrating the flexibility of the class of proportional normal distributions, run in the terminal:

+        ``` bash
+        make normal
+        ```

 6. Get coffee.
 Running `make sims` should take a few hours.
 You should